Forest-Economics-Goettingen/Research_Seminar_GLM/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-**Task 1:** Getting familiar with the data and understand the nature of binary responses
+**Beforehand Task 1:** Getting familiar with the data and understand the nature of binary responses

 - Load `ForestHealth`
 - Calculate a binary response variable that contains healthy